djdrysdale/digital-garden/posts/why-do-ux-research.md

 date: "2020-07-05"
 categories:
   - "research"
-Description: Whether you do user research, customer research, market research, product research, it’s never been about getting customers to just tell you want they want.
+Description: "Whether you do user research, customer research, market research, product research, it’s never been about getting customers to just tell you want they want."
 ---